-Listen to episode 155 of the Inspirational Living podcast: College vs. The School of Life (An Education).
+Listen to episode 155 of the Inspirational Living podcast: College vs. The School of Life (The Road Less Traveled).
 Edited & adapted from “The School of Life” by Henry van Dyke.

 Educational Podcast Excerpt: Life itself is the great school.
 Facts are teachers.
 Experiences are lessons.
 Friends are guides.
 Work is a master.
 Love is an interpreter.
 Teaching itself is a method of learning.
 Joy carries a divining rod and discovers fountains.
 Sorrow is an astronomer and shows us the stars.